benjaminpottier/AWS/ssm/get_ssm_keys/README.md

 Use AWS Systems Manager Parameter Store to manager SSH access.

-Create a paramter to represent the user being used for SSH, e.g. `/ssh/ubuntu`.

-User `StringList` for the type.
+Create a new paramter:

+Name: `/ssh/<user>`, e.g. `/ssh/ubuntu`.
+The user must already exist.

+TypeL `StringList`.

+Paste your public key into the value.